In today’s digital-first world, search engines are often the first place customers turn to when discovering new products, services, or businesses.

 6. Other SEO Specialties

-Depending on the agency, there may be additional services such as Mobile SEO (ensuring your site is mobile-friendly, especially important after Google’s mobile-first indexing), International SEO (optimizing for multiple languages or countries), Content SEO (focused specifically on content strategy and optimization), Video SEO (optimizing YouTube videos or video content for search), etc. These are crucial for improving digital presence in fields such as what is B2B marketing, where businesses focus on attracting other businesses instead of individual customers.
+Depending on the agency, there may be additional services such as Mobile SEO (ensuring your site is mobile-friendly, especially important after Google’s mobile-first indexing), International SEO (optimizing for multiple languages or countries), Content SEO (focused specifically on content strategy and optimization), Video SEO (optimizing YouTube videos or video content for search), etc.

 While these are often subsets of the core categories above, top SEO companies will tailor their offering to the client’s specific needs.